luqmanbarry/external-secrets-operator-guide/README.md

 ## III.
 Secrets Synchronization

-The [eso-secrets-sync](https://github.com/luqmanbarry/external-secrets-operator-guide/tree/master/eso-secrets-sync) chart will deploy custom resources (`SecretStore, ExternalSecret`) that will authenticate to AWS using the `eso-demo-iam` IAM User, fetch and create kubernetes `Secrets` as specified in the `values.yaml` file.
+The [eso-secrets-sync](https://github.com/luqmanbarry/external-secrets-operator-guide/tree/master/eso-secrets-sync) chart will deploy `ExternalSecret, SecretStore` that will authenticate to AWS using the `eso-demo-iam` IAM User, fetch and create kubernetes `Secrets` as specified in the [values.yaml](https://github.com/luqmanbarry/external-secrets-operator-guide/blob/master/eso-secrets-sync/values.yaml) file.

 Each list item under `provider.aws.externalSecrets.apps` references one application or AWS Secrets Manager bucket.